quickthyme/graffeine/README.md

 ![sample_6](docs/sample_6.png)

+`GraffeineData` is the vehicle with which to pass data into Graffeine.
-It's easy to apply new data to a specific layer by just assigning it:
+It's easy to apply new data to a specific layer by **assignment**:

-    graffeineView.layer(id: "pie")?.data = freshPieData
+    graffeineView.layer(id: "pie")?.data = GraffeineData(valueMax: 20, values: [1, 1, 2, 3, 5, 8, 13, 21, 34])

-Or if you want it to animate whenever the data changes:
+Or if you want it to **animate** whenever the data changes:

+    graffeineView.layer(id: "pie")?.setData(GraffeineData(valueMax: 20, values: [1, 1, 2, 3, 5, 8, 13, 21, 34]),
-    graffeineView.layer(id: "pie")?.setData(freshPieData, animator: GraffeineDataAnimators.Pie.Spin(duration: 1.2, timing: .easeInEaseOut))
+                        animator: GraffeineDataAnimators.Pie.Spin(duration: 1.2, timing: .easeInEaseOut))

 *There are a handful of data animators included with the library, out-of-box, or you can create your own custom animator so long as it conforms to `GraffeineDataAnimating`.*